 If the request in step 2 includes the list of selected ACR scenarios within the EEC context, and if the list cannot be supported by T-EES or T-EAS, new list of selected ACR scenarios needs to be selected based on the request from S-EES.
 The T-EES selects a list of selected ACR scenarios based on T-EES and T-EAS capabilities and "EEC Service Continuity Support" if the IE has been provided in the EEC context and includes it in the Push EEC context response.

-Editor's note: If EEC context does not exist, it is FFS how the selected ACR scenario list can be transferred to the T-EES during the ACR.